mfkl/mfkl.github.io/_posts/2020-03-19-Torrents-and-multimedia-streaming.markdown

 ## Possible improvements

+What else could be done with regard to LibVLCSharp and MonoTorrent?

 - Make mobile samples
 - In case of multiple chromecasts on the network, allow selecting one chromecast from the CLI.
 - Integrate this with the MediaElement control.

+I am also considering making a `LibVLCSharp.MonoTorrent` package to make torrent support transparent in LibVLCSharp.
+Feel free to reach out if that is something you would like to see!